 Both motorized and Non-motorized watercraft may launch at the boat ramp.
 There's plenty of room on the water for water recreation and fishing.

 Businesses that rent watercraft or RVs must obtain a Commercial Annual Pass before bringing rental watercrafts or RVs into the park.
 To purchase a Commercial Annual Pass, rental companies can contact the park directly by phone at (928) 855-1223.

-Birds include loons, ducks, Gambel's quail, hummingbirds and vultures.
-You may also see rabbits, coyotes, bighorn sheep, raccoons, bobcat and snakes.
+Birds commonly seen from this park include egrets, ducks, Gambel's quail, hummingbirds and turkey vultures.
+During the winter months, these populations are supplemented with migratory species.
+You may also see a variety of mammals in the park such as rabbits, coyotes, bighorn sheep, mule deer, raccoons, bobcats and snakes.
 For a list of recently spotted birds at Cattail Cove, check here.

 - Campsite reservations for the park can be made online 24/7 or during business hours contact the Reservation Call Center at 1-877-MY PARKS (697-2757).

 - Quiet hours are strictly enforced from 10 p.m. to 6 a.m.
 No music from 10 p.m. until 8 a.m.
 No loud music allowed at any time.